Hello and welcome to my blog! Sharing my passion for fabric, quilting, sewing, gardening, and more!

 Both my mother and grandmother are quilters and gardeners so it’s in my DNA!
 I remember my very first sewing project that my grandmother showed me as a kid and wish I had held onto the fabrics she gave me.
 She had taught me how to hand sew little scrappy squares together that would have one day become a Crazy Quilt.
 My grandmother sewed everything by hand!
 I also remember following my mom around quilt shows as a teen, not knowing that I would one day be just as eager to attend as she was.
-We found a quilting book with a butterfly pattern where my first teachings began.
+We found a quilting book with a butterfly pattern at a quilt show and that’s where my first teachings began.
 Mom showed me how to use a rotary cutter, rulers, sewing machine, piecing, etc. Mind you, my interest lasted a few days and it was forgotten; the quilt stored away in a closet.
-This quilt was brought back out from the dark and mom completed what we started 10+ years ago! it now lays on a settee that faces the fireplace in our home.
+This quilt was brought back out from the dark and mom completed what we started 10+ years ago!

-Gardening is another passion of mine that I recently developed.
-My husband and I purchased our first house not to long ago and we’ve slowly been working on the garden plans.
-We have lots of ideas and it will be a long process, but can’t wait to see it all come together.
-I’m in a zone 8 area and working towards a water-wise landscape.
+Gardening is another passion of mine and we’re slowly working on the garden plans around our home.
+We have lots of ideas and it will be a long process, but we can’t wait to see it all come together.
+I’m in zone 8 and working towards a water-wise landscape.

 So with that, I hope you enjoy my posts and images.
-I’ll definitely share some stories of my two cats Neko and Petey and also of my aquarium hobby from time to time.
+I’ll definitely share some stories of my two cats Neko and Petey from time to time.

 ps.
-Thank You Michelle for the blog name 😀 It’s perfect!
+Thank You Michelle for the blog name 🙂

 5 thoughts on “About”